College of Arts and Sciences

 The College of Arts and Sciences offers Bachelor of Arts and Bachelor of Science degrees, with a diversity of majors from the humanities, social sciences and natural sciences.
 The College also offers advising for many pre-professional programs preparing students for graduate or professional schools in medicine, allied health and law.

-Academic majors are available in the following fields: bioinformatics, biology, molecular and biomedical biology, black studies, chemistry, economics, English, environmental science, foreign languages and literature, general science, geography, geology, history, interdisciplinary studies, international studies, Latino/Latin American studies, mathematics, medical humanities, neuroscience, pharmaceutical sciences, philosophy, physics, political science, psychology, religion, sociology, and women’s and gender studies.
+Academic majors are available in the following fields: biology, molecular and biomedical biology, black studies, chemistry, economics, English, environmental science, foreign languages and literature, general science, geography, geology, history, interdisciplinary studies, international studies, Latino/Latin American studies, mathematics, medical humanities, neuroscience, pharmaceutical sciences, philosophy, physics, political science, psychology, religion, sociology, and women’s and gender studies.

 The pre-professional programs of study are determined largely by the requirements of the graduate or professional schools which students intend to enter.
 If planned carefully, the requirements for a pre-professional program can also meet many of the requirements for a B.A. or B.S. degree.
 These pre-professional programs are not academic majors and a student seeking a degree from UNO must complete the requirements of a major as well.
 Pre-professional information can be found on the Arts and Sciences website.